stonepros/stone/doc/dev/developer_guide/basic-workflow.rst

 -----------------------------

 The next step is to open a GitHub pull request (PR).
-This makes your bugfix visible to the community of Ceph contributors.
+This makes your bugfix visible to the community of Stone contributors.
 They will review it and may perform additional testing and / or request changes.

 This is the point where you "go public" with your modifications.
 Be prepared to receive suggestions and constructive criticism in the form of comments within the PR.
 Don't worry!
-The Ceph project is a friendly place!
+The Stone project is a friendly place!

 If you are uncertain how to create and manage pull requests, you may read `this GitHub pull request tutorial`_.